 But, as bad as it is, people still get divorced.
 The two cases in which God permits divorce are fornication (Matt 19:9) and desertion (1 Cor 7:15).
 In those two cases, the marriage can be dissolved and the spouse is free to remarry (1 Cor 7:28) without living in adultery.
-Before continuing with the answer to this weekly question, you should read the additional information on the question If I have been divorced must I remain unmarried?
+Before continuing with the answer to this weekly question, you should listen to the broadcast or read the additional information on Divorce and Remarriage.

 When the question of divorce concerns a man who has been called to preach, it is always controversial.
 The controversy comes from the list of qualifications for a bishop.
 1 Tim 3:2 and Tit 1:6 say that the bishop must be “the husband of one wife.”
 Those who believe that a divorced preacher is disqualified from the pastorate read that verse to say he has two wives if he has remarried.
 Those who believe he’s not disqualified believe he has one wife, though the former spouse is still alive.